ibm-cloud-docs/appid/enterprise.md

 ### What does the flow look like?
 {: #saml-flow}

-Although App ID and your identity provider use the SAML framework to authenticate the user, App ID still uses the more modern OAuth 2.0/ OIDC framework to exchange security tokens with the application.
+Although {{site.data.keyword.appid_short_notm}} and your identity provider use the SAML framework to authenticate the user, {{site.data.keyword.appid_short_notm}} still uses the more modern OAuth 2.0/ OIDC framework to exchange security tokens with the application.
 Check out the following image to see a detailed flow of information.

 ![SAML enterprise authentication flow](/images/ibmid-flow.png)

-1. A user access the login page or restricted resource on their application, which initiates a request to the App ID `/authorization` endpoint through either an App ID SDK or API.
-If the user is unauthorized, the authentication flow begins with a redirect to App ID.
+1. A user access the login page or restricted resource on their application, which initiates a request to the {{site.data.keyword.appid_short_notm}} `/authorization` endpoint through either an {{site.data.keyword.appid_short_notm}} SDK or API.
+If the user is unauthorized, the authentication flow begins with a redirect to {{site.data.keyword.appid_short_notm}}.
-2. App ID generates a SAML authentication request (AuthNRequest) and the browser automatically redirects the user to the SAML identity provider.
+2. {{site.data.keyword.appid_short_notm}} generates a SAML authentication request (AuthNRequest) and the browser automatically redirects the user to the SAML identity provider.
 3. The identity provider parses the SAML request, authenticates the user, and generates a SAML response with its assertions.
-4. The identity provider redirects the user and the response back to App ID with the SAML response.
+4. The identity provider redirects the user and the response back to {{site.data.keyword.appid_short_notm}} with the SAML response.
-5. If the authentication is successful, App ID creates access and identity tokens that represent a user's authorization and authentication and returns them to the app.
-If the authentication fails, App ID returns the identity provider error code to the app.
+5. If the authentication is successful, {{site.data.keyword.appid_short_notm}} creates access and identity tokens that represent a user's authorization and authentication and returns them to the app.
+If the authentication fails, {{site.data.keyword.appid_short_notm}} returns the identity provider error code to the app.
 6. The user is granted access to the app or the protected resources.

-## Configuring SAML to work with App ID
+## Configuring SAML to work with {{site.data.keyword.appid_short_notm}}
 {: #saml-configure}

-You can configure SAML to work with App ID by providing metadata from App ID to your identity provider and metadata from your identity provider to App ID.
+You can configure SAML to work with {{site.data.keyword.appid_short_notm}} by providing metadata from {{site.data.keyword.appid_short_notm}} to your identity provider and metadata from your identity provider to {{site.data.keyword.appid_short_notm}}.

 ### Providing metadata to your identity provider
 {: #saml-provide-idp}